-D. Funding Schedule
+E. Funding Schedule

 The Tribal Cultural Resources Funding Solicitation will operate on a rolling quarterly basis to provide consistent and timely access to funding.
 Awards will be granted on a first-come first-serve basis through four, quarterly non-competitive review cycles to ensure eligible projects are considered when they are ready, fostering a more flexible and responsive approach to addressing the urgent needs of tribes impacted by SLR.
+Projects that meet the eligibility requirements, priority project type, cross-cutting priorities, and technical eligibility are eligible for funding.
 Funding cycles may be added or reduced depending on availability of funding.